 The initiative is a global effort to implement practices that protect, promote and support breastfeeding.

-If you’re a business owner or employee who would like to create a supportive feeding environment for families please call 705-647-4305 ext 2246.
+If you’re a business owner or employee who would like to create a supportive feeding environment for families please call 705-647-4305.
 This could include staff education or drafting a breastfeeding policy for staff returning to work following their parental leave.

 Baby Friendly Initiative is important because: